Wheels and Legs

-- Other Enable the rover to drive over thigh-high rocks as tall as 1 ½ times the wheel diameter, or 78-centimeters (31-inches).
+- Other Enable the rover to drive over knee-high rocks as tall as 15.75 inches (40 centimeters).

 - Materials Made of aluminum, with cleats for traction and curved titanium spokes for springy support.

-- Other One full turn of the wheels with no slippage drives the rover 1.65 meters (65-inches).
+- Other One full turn of the wheels with no slippage drives the rover 65 inches (1.65 meters).

 The Perseverance Rover Wheels